codenart/codenart.github.io/_posts/2-css/2017-08-24-css-15-transition-effects.md

 ---

-The [transition](https://www.w3schools.com/css/css3_transitions.asp "ext") property can help us to add transition effects to interactive components easily.
+The [transition](https://www.w3schools.com/css/css3_transitions.asp "ext") property can help us to easily add transition effects to interactive components.
 We only need to specify which property will be changed and transition duration using the following syntax: